georgehanson/Vue-Form-Components/README.md

 ### Text Area

 This component generates a textarea within a bootstrap form group.
-The name for this component is `TextAreaComponent`.
+The name for this component is `TextArea`.
 This component can be used in conjunction with the `v-model` directive.

 | Prop         | Type     | Default    | Required  | Description |